swisnl/json-api-server/README.md

 The BaseApiRepository uses a trait to retrieve a models relationships.
 You can use this trait if you want to use the existing implementation.

-#### Model Contract
-If you like to have more configuration options for your model, you can implement the interface ModelContract.
-This interface will give you all the options currently available.
 ### Generating the required files
 After installing the package you can instantly generate all the required files by executing this command: